svn2github/wot-xvm/trunk/doc/readme-en.txt

                                   statistics window (when Tab pressed)
     format:               "text" - format of field

+colors
+  eff: [ ]              array of values for dynamic colors by efficiency
+  rating: [ ]           array of values for dynamic colors by GWR
+  kb: [ ]               array of values for dynamic colors by kilo-battles
+  hp: [ ]               array of values for dynamic colors by health points (only in markers)
+  hp_ratio: [ ]         array of values for dynamic colors by health ratio (only in markers)

+alpha
+  eff: [ ]              array of values for dynamic transparency by efficiency
+  rating: [ ]           array of values for dynamic transparency by GWR
+  kb: [ ]               array of values for dynamic transparency by kilo-battles
+  hp: [ ]               array of values for dynamic transparency by health points (only in markers)
+  hp_ratio: [ ]         array of values for dynamic transparency by health ratio (only in markers)

+markers
+  ally
+    alive
+      normal
+        vehicleIcon:    vehicle icon settings for current state of marker
+        healthBar:      health bar settings for current state of marker
+        damageText:     floating damage text settings for current state of marker
+        contourIcon:    vehicle icon settings for current state of marker
+        levelIcon:      level icon settings for current state of marker
+        actionMarker:   action marker settings for current state of marker
+        textFields: [ ] array of text fields for current state of marker
+      extended: ...
+    dead
+      normal: ...
+      extended: ...
+  enemy
+    alive
+      normal: ...
+      extended: ...
+    dead
+      normal: ...
+      extended: ...

-Enhancements not available from OTM Editor (OTMData.xml):
+(Obsolete, new config file XVM.xvmconf usage is recommended) Enhancements not available from OTM Editor (OTMData.xml):

 - If 'color' attribute is absent, mod will use defaulr client color for this